 You should discuss these options with your insurance provider so you can learn exactly what you apply for.

-Overall, the air quality in Florida is at a level that provides the state little need to worry with emissions testing.
+Overall, the air quality in Florida is at a level that provides the state little need to worry about emissions testing.
 However, the areas that do have a bit of an issue are looking for ways to improve air quality in other areas.
 Drivers are also encouraged to maintain a green driving habit due to the many incentives that are offered by the government, both Federal and State.